Student Practice Supervision and Assessment Resource Centre

 Find out more about supporting students and maintaining your status

-Welcome to your Practice Supervisor and Practice Assessor resource for health professionals, registered nurses and midwives who support learners in practice.
-This section enables you to Identify and review professional standards for supporting, supervising and assessing learning in practice (HCPC 2017, NMC 2018).
-There are signposts throughout to further reading or study.
-Reflect on your current role in supervising and assessing students.
+Welcome to your Practice Supervisor and Practice Assessor resource for health professionals, registered nurses, nursing associates and midwives who support learners in practice.
+This section enables you to identify and review professional standards for supporting, supervising and assessing learning in practice (NMC 2023, HCPC 2017).
+There are signposts throughout to further reading or study, helping you to reflect on your current role in supervising and assessing students.

-If you are interested in consolidating your skills and gain academic accreditation for supporting and assessing learners in practice, our distance learning module at either Degree or Masters level will enable you to study towards your CPD goals at a time and place that suits you.
+If you are interested in consolidating your skills and gaining academic accreditation for supporting and assessing learners in practice, our distance learning module at either degree or masters level will enable you to study towards your CPD goals at a time and place that suits you.

 Training